autonomoussoftware/documentation/owners_manual/owners_manual.md

         regulations or restrictions to any of the foregoing.
-You agree that if your country of residence or other circumstances change such that the above acknowledgments are no longer accurate, you will immediately cease using MTN;
+You agree that if your country of residence or other circumstances change such that the above acknowledgments are no longer accurate, you will immediately cease using MET;

     l.
-The value of MTN will depend on whether it is accepted as a cryptocurrency and the extent it is utilized for the payment of goods and services.
-Inadequate demand may make it difficult to utilize MTN for the payment of goods and services, which would tend to diminish the value of MTN.
-Likewise, if MTN is not adopted generally the value could also diminish.
-Moreover, in the near term there remains a substantial regulatory risk related to oversight of cryptocurrencies and token sales that could significantly reduce the value of MTN;
+The value of MET will depend on whether it is accepted as a cryptocurrency and the extent it is utilized for the payment of goods and services.
+Inadequate demand may make it difficult to utilize MET for the payment of goods and services, which would tend to diminish the value of MET.
+Likewise, if MET is not adopted generally the value could also diminish.
+Moreover, in the near term there remains a substantial regulatory risk related to oversight of cryptocurrencies and token sales that could significantly reduce the value of MET;

     m.
-The value of MTN should depend primarily on the prevailing value of using MTN as a cryptocurrency for the payment of goods and services;
+The value of MET should depend primarily on the prevailing value of using MET as a cryptocurrency for the payment of goods and services;

     n.
-The price of MTN should fluctuate in response to competitive and market conditions affecting the general supply of and demand for MTN as a cryptocurrency.
-These conditions are beyond the control of any particular party or of MTN holders.
-The value of MTN when it is used or exchanged may be lower than the price at which it was purchased;
+The price of MET should fluctuate in response to competitive and market conditions affecting the general supply of and demand for MET as a cryptocurrency.
+These conditions are beyond the control of any particular party or of MET holders.
+The value of MET when it is used or exchanged may be lower than the price at which it was purchased;

     o.
-The release of new MTN on a regular automated and independent basis is intended to help stabilize the price of MTN around its intrinsic value for services in the Metronome ecosystem, but there can be no assurance that such release of MTN will succeed in doing so.
-The Metronome authors do not intend to take any actions to support or limit the price of MTN, and may purchase and sell MTN for their own account at any price;
+The release of new MET on a regular automated and independent basis is intended to help stabilize the price of MET around its intrinsic value for services in the Metronome ecosystem, but there can be no assurance that such release of MET, and may purchase and sell MET for their own account at any price;

     p.
-The sale of MTN does not limit in any respect the power of any Metronome author to participate in other projects, operate other networks or issue other tokens that may compete with MTN;
+The sale of MET does not limit in any respect the power of any Metronome author to participate in other projects, operate other networks or issue other tokens that may compete with MET;

     q.
-No promises of future performance or value are or will be made with respect to MTN, including no promise of inherent value, no promise of continuing payments, and no guarantee that MTN will hold any particular value; and
+No promises of future performance or value are or will be made with respect to MET, including no promise of inherent value, no promise of continuing payments, and no guarantee that MET will hold any particular value; and

     r.
-There are no conditions as to how the Metronome authors may use proceeds from the sale of their own MTN.
+There are no conditions as to how the Metronome authors may use proceeds from the sale of their own MET.

 2.  **[Acknowledgment of Certain Risks]**.
-You acknowledge that the following risks exist with respect to MTN and agree that you are expressly assuming these risks:
+You acknowledge that the following risks exist with respect to MET and agree that you are expressly assuming these risks:

-    s.  ***Autonomous Nature of MTN***.
-MTN operates autonomously, without any ability of any party to influence or control the operation of MTN.
-The autonomous nature of MTN may create risks in the future, including risks that were not foreseeable at the time of launch of MTN or your purchase.
+    s.  ***Autonomous Nature of MET***.
+MET operates autonomously, without any ability of any party to influence or control the operation of MET.
+The autonomous nature of MET may create risks in the future, including risks that were not foreseeable at the time of launch of MET or your purchase.

-    t.  ***Risk of Losing Access to MTN Due to Loss of Private Key(s), Custodial Error or Purchaser Error.*** A private key, or a combination of private keys, is necessary to control and dispose of MTN stored in your digital wallet or vault.
-Accordingly, loss of requisite private key(s) associated with the digital wallet or vault storing MTN will result in loss of such MTN.
-Moreover, any third party that gains access to such private key(s), including by gaining access to login credentials of a hosted wallet service you use, may be able to misappropriate MTN.
-Any errors or malfunctions caused by or otherwise related to the digital wallet or vault you choose to receive and store MTN, including your own failure to properly maintain or use such digital wallet or vault, may also result in the loss of MTN.
+    t.  ***Risk of Losing Access to MET Due to Loss of Private Key(s), Custodial Error or Purchaser Error.*** A private key, or a combination of private keys, is necessary to control and dispose of MET stored in your digital wallet or vault.
+Accordingly, loss of requisite private key(s) associated with the digital wallet or vault storing MET will result in loss of such MET.
+Moreover, any third party that gains access to such private key(s), including by gaining access to login credentials of a hosted wallet service you use, may be able to misappropriate MET.
+Any errors or malfunctions caused by or otherwise related to the digital wallet or vault you choose to receive and store MET, including your own failure to properly maintain or use such digital wallet or vault, may also result in the loss of MET.
-        Additionally, your failure to follow precisely the procedures set forth for buying and receiving MTN, including, for instance, if you provide the wrong address, may result in the loss of MTN.
+        Additionally, your failure to follow precisely the procedures set forth for buying and receiving MET, including, for instance, if you provide the wrong address, may result in the loss of MET.

-    u.  ***Risks Associated with the Blockchain Protocols.*** Any malfunction, breakdown or abandonment of the blockchain protocols on which MTN operates may have a material adverse effect on MTN.
-Moreover, advances in cryptography, or technical advances, could present risks to MTN, by rendering ineffective the cryptographic consensus mechanism that underpins the blockchain protocols.
+    u.  ***Risks Associated with the Blockchain Protocols.*** Any malfunction, breakdown or abandonment of the blockchain protocols on which MET operates may have a material adverse effect on MET.
+Moreover, advances in cryptography, or technical advances, could present risks to MET, by rendering ineffective the cryptographic consensus mechanism that underpins the blockchain protocols.

-    v.  ***Risk of Mining Attacks.*** MTN is susceptible to attacks by miners in the course of validating MTN transactions on the blockchain, including, but not limited, to double-spend attacks, majority mining power attacks, selective delay or censorship of transactions, and selfish-mining attacks.
-Any successful attacks present a risk to MTN, including, but not limited to, accurate execution and recording of transactions involving MTN.
+    v.  ***Risk of Mining Attacks.*** MET is susceptible to attacks by miners in the course of validating MET transactions on the blockchain, including, but not limited, to double-spend attacks, majority mining power attacks, selective delay or censorship of transactions, and selfish-mining attacks.
+Any successful attacks present a risk to MET, including, but not limited to, accurate execution and recording of transactions involving MET.

-    w.  ***Risk of Hacking and Security Weaknesses.*** Hackers or other malicious groups or organizations may attempt to interfere with MTN in a variety of ways, including, but not limited to, malware attacks, denial of service attacks, consensus-based attacks, Sybil attacks, smurfing and spoofing.
-Furthermore, because MTN is based on open-source software, there is a risk that a third party may intentionally or unintentionally introduce weaknesses into the core infrastructure of a new MTN implementation, which could negatively affect MTN.
-Hackers or other malicious groups or organizations may also attempt to get access to private keys or other access credentials in a wallet, vault, or other storage mechanism used to receive and hold MTN.
+    w.  ***Risk of Hacking and Security Weaknesses.*** Hackers or other malicious groups or organizations may attempt to interfere with MET in a variety of ways, including, but not limited to, malware attacks, denial of service attacks, consensus-based attacks, Sybil attacks, smurfing and spoofing.
+Furthermore, because MET is based on open-source software, there is a risk that a third party may intentionally or unintentionally introduce weaknesses into the core infrastructure of a new MET implementation, which could negatively affect MET.
+Hackers or other malicious groups or organizations may also attempt to get access to private keys or other access credentials in a wallet, vault, or other storage mechanism used to receive and hold MET.

-    x.  ***Risks Associated with Markets for MTN.*** If secondary trading of MTN is facilitated by third party exchanges, such exchanges may be relatively new and subject to little or no regulatory oversight, making them more susceptible to fraud or manipulation.
-Furthermore, to the extent that third-parties do ascribe an external exchange value to MTN (e.g., as denominated in a digital or fiat currency), such value may be extremely volatile and diminish to zero.
+    x.  ***Risks Associated with Markets for MET.*** If secondary trading of MET is facilitated by third party exchanges, such exchanges may be relatively new and subject to little or no regulatory oversight, making them more susceptible to fraud or manipulation.
+Furthermore, to the extent that third-parties do ascribe an external exchange value to MET (e.g., as denominated in a digital or fiat currency), such value may be extremely volatile and diminish to zero.

-    y.  ***Risk of Uninsured Losses.*** Unlike certain bank accounts or accounts at some other financial institutions, MTN is uninsured.
+    y.  ***Risk of Uninsured Losses.*** Unlike certain bank accounts or accounts at some other financial institutions, MET is uninsured.
         Thus, in the event of loss or loss of utility value, there is no public insurer or private insurance to offer you recourse.

-    z.  ***Risks Associated with Uncertain Regulations and Enforcement Actions.*** The regulatory status of MTN and distributed ledger technology is unclear or unsettled in many jurisdictions.
-It is difficult to predict how or whether regulatory agencies may apply existing regulation with respect to such technology and its applications, including MTN.
-It is likewise difficult to predict how or whether legislatures or regulatory agencies may implement changes to law and regulation affecting distributed ledger technology and its applications, including MTN.
+    z.  ***Risks Associated with Uncertain Regulations and Enforcement Actions.*** The regulatory status of MET and distributed ledger technology is unclear or unsettled in many jurisdictions.
+It is difficult to predict how or whether regulatory agencies may apply existing regulation with respect to such technology and its applications, including MET.
+It is likewise difficult to predict how or whether legislatures or regulatory agencies may implement changes to law and regulation affecting distributed ledger technology and its applications, including MET.
-        Regulatory actions could negatively impact MTN in various ways, including, for purposes of illustration only, through a determination that the purchase, sale and delivery of MTN constitutes unlawful activity or that MTN is a regulated instrument that requires registration or licensing of those instruments or some or all of the parties involved in the purchase, sale and delivery thereof.
+        Regulatory actions could negatively impact MET in various ways, including, for purposes of illustration only, through a determination that the purchase, sale and delivery of MET constitutes unlawful activity or that MET is a regulated instrument that requires registration or licensing of those instruments or some or all of the parties involved in the purchase, sale and delivery thereof.

-    a.  ***Risks Arising from Taxation.*** The tax characterization of MTN is uncertain and may result in adverse tax consequences, including withholding taxes, income taxes and tax reporting requirements.
-You must seek your own tax advice in connection with MTN.
+    a.  ***Risks Arising from Taxation.*** The tax characterization of MET is uncertain and may result in adverse tax consequences, including withholding taxes, income taxes and tax reporting requirements.
+You must seek your own tax advice in connection with MET.

-    b.  ***Technology Risks.*** MTN represents a new capability on emerging technology that is not fully proven in use.
-As the technology matures, new capabilities may dramatically alter the usefulness of MTN or the ability to use or sell them.
+    b.  ***Technology Risks.*** MET represents a new capability on emerging technology that is not fully proven in use.
+As the technology matures, new capabilities may dramatically alter the usefulness of MET or the ability to use or sell them.

-    c.  ***Unanticipated Risks.*** In addition to the risks included in this Appendix, there are other risks associated with the purchase, possession, and use of MTN, including unanticipated risks.
+    c.  ***Unanticipated Risks.*** In addition to the risks included in this Appendix, there are other risks associated with the purchase, possession, and use of MET, including unanticipated risks.
 Such risks may further materialize as unanticipated variations or combinations of the risks discussed in this Appendix.

 <!-- -->

 1.  **[DISCLAIMER]**.
-EACH MTN IS SOLD ON AN "AS IS" AND "AS AVAILABLE" BASIS WITHOUT WARRANTIES OF ANY KIND FROM ANY PARTY,    INCLUDING, WITHOUT LIMITATION, IMPLIED WARRANTIES OF    MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE OR    NON-INFRINGEMENT.
+EACH MET IS SOLD ON AN "AS IS" AND "AS AVAILABLE" BASIS WITHOUT WARRANTIES OF ANY KIND FROM ANY PARTY,    INCLUDING, WITHOUT LIMITATION, IMPLIED WARRANTIES OF    MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE OR    NON-INFRINGEMENT.

 [^1]: https://medium.com/\@jgarzik/bitcoin-is-being-hot-wired-for-settlement-a5beb1df223a